AmyJapanese/brick-crasher/README.md

 - Add sound effects to enhance the gameplay experience.
 - Create graphics textures for a more polished look.
 - Introduce blocks with unique movements or special effects.

----

-Does this capture everything you envisioned?
-Let me know if you’d like me to refine it further! 😊